 - Sunday was the day of the Lord’s resurrection.

 If the early Christians did in fact meet routinely on the first day of the week, they do not state what compelled them to do so.
 Nor can the obligation to meet on Sundays be necessarily inferred from the coincidence that Christ arose on the first day of the week.
 Therefore, the conclusion that they met on Sunday because of the resurrection is an unnecessary and invalid argument.

 - The six post-resurrection appearances were on Sunday.

-The biblical text gives us no reason to believe that the early Christians chose to meet on Sundays because Christ allegedly made six post resurrection appearances on that day.
+The biblical text gives us no reason to believe that the early Christians chose to meet on Sundays because Christ allegedly made six post-resurrection appearances on that day.
 This then is another unnecessary inference.
-Furthermore, one feels deceived to discover that all of the post resurrection appearances cited by GML (Matthew 28:1, Mark 16:2, Mark 16:9, Luke 24:1, John 20:1, John 20:19) historically refer to the same exact day and are not separate Sundays as the GML claim seems to imply.
-Moreover, John 20:26 tells us that Jesus does make a post-resurrection appearance that does not occur on a Sunday but on a Monday.
-Neither was Christ’s ascension on a Sunday since it occurred 40 days after His resurrection on a Sunday (Luke 24:1, Acts 1:3).
-Therefore the assertion that all of Christ’s post-resurrection appearances were on Sundays is an inference that is not derived from a clear reading of the text.
+Furthermore, one feels deceived to discover that all of the post resurrection appearances cited by GML (Matthew 28:1, Mark 16:2, Mark 16:9, Luke 24:1, John 20:1, John 20:19) historically refer to the same exact day and are not separate Sundays as the GML claim seems to improperly imply.
+In other words, there was no pattern of Sunday appearances by Christ.
+Moreover, John 20:26 tells us that Jesus does make a post-resurrection appearance which does not occur on a Sunday but on a Monday.
+Neither was Christ’s ascension on a Sunday since it occurred 40 days after His resurrection which was a Sunday (Luke 24:1, Acts 1:3).
+Therefore the assertion that all of Christ’s post-resurrection appearances were on a Sunday is an inference which is not derived from a clear reading of the text.